We design the failure modes first.

 We map your top 5 riskiest assumptions.
 The ones that would kill the project if you discovered them in month four.

-If relevant, we pull current benchmark data from CodeSOTA and give you a ranked shortlist — before you have spent anything.
+If relevant, we pull current benchmark data from Codesota and give you a ranked shortlist — before you have spent anything.

 A 2-page document you keep regardless of what happens next.
 Useful whether you work with us or not.